Community Leadership Graduate Certificate

-The Certificate provides students with a strong academic foundation in Community Leadership, reflective writing exercises and class discussions, and two immersive experiences working with community partners.
-Students may apply certificate course credits to the Masters of Professional Students in Community Leadership.
+Our graduate certificate provides students with a strong academic foundation in community leadership, reflective writing exercises and class discussions, and two immersive experiences working with community partners.
+Students may apply certificate course credits to the Master of Professional Students in Community Leadership.
 To complete the Post-Baccalaureate Certificate in Community Leadership, students must complete 4 courses for a total of 15 credits.

 Required Courses